eriklindernoren/PyTorch-YOLOv3/README.md

-**WARNING: This repository has gone stale since I unfortunately do not have the time to maintain it anymore.
-For an actively maintained fork please have a look at [Flova's PyTorch-YOLOv3 fork](https://github.com/Flova/PyTorch-YOLOv3)**
+**WARNING: This repository has gone stale as I unfortunately do not have the time to maintain it anymore.
+If you would like to continue the development of it as a contributor send me an email.**

 # PyTorch-YOLOv3